 Problem Statement 1 (Prioritized): Because of past success NRMS has become a school that has relaxed in communicating our cultural expectations.
 In efforts to improve this process we have adopted a new focus here on campus.
 Continuous Improvement, Literacy, and Culture.
-Each lends itself to new and improved ways to increase our Cultural deficiencies.
+Each lends itself to new and improved ways to increase our cultural deficiencies.
+Root Cause: Lack of communication with all stakeholders.